valleyjo/valleyjo.github.io/projects.md

       <li>Implemented PXE packet forwarding for Azure host machines to facilitate a control plane physical host migration</li>
       <li>Built a fault domain monitoring service to ensure acceptable physical machine placement for control plane services</li>
       <li>Built a capacity management service for control plane services that controls automatic ordering of new machines</li>
-      <li>Worked on a filtered message delivery system built on top of Apache Kafka for low-latency high-fan-out scenarios.
-This project was cancelled by management despite showing promising results.</li>
+      <li>Worked on a filtered message delivery system built on top of Apache Kafka for low-latency high-fan out scenarios</li>
       <li>Working on the next generation container management platform for Azure Compute</li>
       <ol>
         <li>Built notifications for customers when their container experiences availability issues</li>